Exodia21/lesson4_javascript1/README.md

 ### Lessons Learned in the Assignment:
 1. Learning the background & concepts of javascript and some of the do's & don'ts for beginners.
 2. Understanding order of operation for javascript in order to place it in HTML.
 This also includes variables.
-3. Getting more familiar and better understaning of what is developer tools and to use to certain funicutions within it.
+3. Getting more familiar and better understanding of what is developer tools and to use to certain functions within it.